-- (h) uses that screen or sleeve car parks to a minimum Image 6.01-45: Cafes and restaurants - (i) avoiding porte cochères - 5.
+- (h) - (i) avoiding porte cochères - 5.
 Ground levels of buildings in commercial core and mixed zones have a minimum 4m floor to ceiling height on the ground floor to ensure flexibility for a variety of active uses. - 6.
 Foyer and lobby spaces are no more than 20% of the street frontage where active frontages are required as shown in Figure 6.01-24, or no more than 8m of a street frontage elsewhere. - 7.
 The ground floor level is at the same level as the footpath. - 8.
-Shopfronts are enclosed, unless they are food and drink premises. - 9.
-Security grills, where provided, are fitted internally behind the shop front, are fully retractable and at least 50% transparent when closed - 10 Active uses in existing and new laneways are encouraged.
+Shopfronts are enclosed, unless they are food and drink premises. - Security grills, where provided, are fitted internally 9. behind the shop front, are fully retractable and at least 50% transparent when closed - 10 Active uses in existing and new laneways are encouraged.